-The sentiments expressed in the above extract, I believe to be true, except the closing part where it is said "The Sabbath which remains is to be kept on the first day of every week, as a perpetual sign," &c.
-Now, I ask, how can this be?
-If we keep the first day as "a sign," I do not see how we can have our thousand years' rest in the new earth, tell the eighth thousand years, as the first day would be the eighth, reckoning in successive order from creation.
-But we all as advent believers, have, and do still expect our rest in the seventh thousand years.
+The sentiments expressed in the above extract, I believe to be true, except the closing part where it is said the Sabbath which remains is to be kept on the first day of every week, as a per petual sign," etc. Now, I ask, how can this be?
+If we keep the first day as "a sign," I do not see how we can have our thousand year's rest in the new earth, till the eighth thousand years, as the first day would be the eighth, reckoning in successive order from creation.
+But we all as ad vent believers, have, and so still expect our rest in the seventh thousand years.
 Therefore I think we should keep the "seventh day" as "a sign," "according to the commandment."
-I know the reasons which are given in favor of keeping the first day, and they once satisfied me, but fail to do it now, after a thorough examination of the subject.
-It is said that the resurrection of christ,- and his often meeting his disciples on the first day of the week- together with the practice of the Apostles, are sufficient reasons for observing the first day of the week.
+I know the reasons which are given in favor of keeping the first day, and they once satisfied me, but fail to do so now, after a th orough examination of the subject.
+It is said that the resurrection of Christ, and his often meeting his disciples on the first day of the week together with the practice of the Apostles, are sufficient reasons for observing the first day of the week.
 In regard to the resurrection of Christ being on the first day of the week, I will not deny, though some may think it needs proof.
-Respecting Christ's often meeting his disciples on the first day I think we have no positive proof that he ever met with them on this day but once when they were assembled for worship, and this we find in John xx.
-19.
+Respecting Christ's often meeting his disciples on the first day, I think we have no positive proof that he ever met with them on this day but once when they were assembled for worship, and this we find in John 20:19.
+In Matthew all that is said about this is, "Behold he goes before you into Galilee; there shall you see him," etc. Matthew 28:7.
+Mark says, "he appeared unto two of them as they went into the country, and afterward unto the eleven as they sat at meat," etc. Mark 16:12-14.
+Luke expresses it about the same as Mark.
+Luke 24:13-15, 30, 33, and 36.
+John appears to be a little more definite and says, "Then the same day at evening, being the first day [Let all notice that wherever the phrase, "first day of the week" occurs in the New Testament, the word day is in italics showing that it is n ot in the original, but supplied by the Translators.] of the week, when the doors were shut where the disciples were assembled for fear of the Jews, came Jesus, and stood in the midst," etc. John 20:19.
+In the 26t h verse he says, "And after eight days," etc. Not the eighth day after, as it ought to be, had Christ met with him the next first day.
+In the 21st chapter, 1-3 verses we find that he met them again at the sea of Tiberius where the disciples were trying to catch fish.
+We see therefore, that Christ appeared to the disciples while they were "going into the country" - "as they sat at meat" and when they were "fis hing," but only once when they were assembled for worship, unless their sitting at meat, or together--as the margin reads, be considered a meeting of worship.